 Alternatively, you can create your own self-signed certificate.
 Note, however, that self-signed certificates should not be used in most production environments.
 Self-signed certificates will not be automatically accepted by a user's browser - the user will be asked by the browser if they want to accept the certificate and create the secure connection.
-See Section 15.5, Types of Certificates for more information on the differences between self-signed and CA-signed certificates.
+See Section 14.5 for more information on the differences between self-signed and CA-signed certificates.